dkomanov/dkomanov.github.io/content/blog/2023-01-10_java-compression-performance/index.md

 * Brotli surprised that by default it uses maximum compression which is extremely slow.
 And what surprised me even more, that decoding speed of highly compressed data is also slower.
 Which makes some compression level in the middle a much better choice.
 * Zstd stands somewhere in the middle in terms of performance and compression ratio.

-Another interesting point for me is that artificial data (random) shows more or less the same trends for compression algorithms, but the real data is decompressed faster for the same compression ratio (lz4 level 17 for real data ~69 usec vs ~88 usec).
+Another interesting point for me is that artificial data (random) shows more or less the same trends for compression algorithms, but the real data is decompressed faster for the same compression ratio (lz4 level 17 for real data ~69 usec vs ~88 usec for random data).
 So, it's important to benchmark on the real data samples if possible.

 Play with charts [here](/charts/java-compression).
 Source code is on [GitHub](https://github.com/dkomanov/stuff/tree/4e7dd1ff5ffc3354115b90f29ef3c14ec2ebd96b/src/com/komanov/compression).
-Originally posted on [Medium](TBD).
+Originally posted on [Medium](https://dkomanov.medium.com/java-compression-performance-fb373078cfde).
 [Cover image](https://pixabay.com/photos/water-pump-manometer-pressure-gauge-7177350/) by [indoposter](https://pixabay.com/users/indoposter-24870892/) from [Pixabay](https://pixabay.com/).